saastechacademy/foundation/project-ideas/shopify-integration/createShopifyOrder.md

 The preprocessing stage is the first step in the integration process.
 It focuses on preparing the incoming Shopify order data for conversion into a HotWax Commerce order.
 Here's a breakdown of the key steps:

-1. **Order Identification and Duplicate Check**

-   * **Extract Shopify Order ID:** The service retrieves the Shopify order ID (e.g., "450789469") from the input JSON data using the `order.get("id")` method.
-   * **Check for Duplicates:** It then queries the `OrderIdentification` entity in HotWax Commerce to see if an order with this Shopify ID has already been imported.
-   * **Skip if Duplicate:** If a matching order is found, the current order is marked as a duplicate and will be skipped to prevent redundant data in the system.

-2. **Configuration Retrieval and Filtering**
+1. **Configuration Retrieval and Filtering**

    * **Fetch Shopify Config:** The service retrieves the configuration for the specific Shopify store integration using the `shopifyConfigId` passed as an input parameter.
    * **Get Product Store ID:** From the `ShopifyConfig` entity, the service extracts the `productStoreId`, which is used in the next step.
    * **Load Properties:** The service reads the `ShopifyServiceConfig` properties file and looks up the property named `<productStoreId>.skip.order.import.tags`.
 This property value is expected to be a comma-separated list of tags.
    * **Tag-Based Filtering:** The service then compares the tags associated with the Shopify order to the tags in the `skip.order.import.tags` list.
 If a match is found, the order is marked as skipped and won't be imported.

+2. **Order Identification and Duplicate Check**

+   * **Extract Shopify Order ID:** The service retrieves the Shopify order ID (e.g., "450789469") from the input JSON data using the `order.get("id")` method.
+   * **Check for Duplicates:** It then queries the `OrderIdentification` entity in HotWax Commerce to see if an order with this Shopify ID has already been imported.
+   * **Skip if Duplicate:** If a matching order is found, the current order is marked as a duplicate and will be skipped to prevent redundant data in the system.

 The `ShopifyConfig` data is used in the `createShopifyOrder` service to retrieve configuration details necessary for processing the Shopify order.
-Here's a step-by-step explanation of how `ShopifyConfig` data is utilized:

 1. **Retrieve Shopify Configuration:**
    - The service queries the `ShopifyConfig` entity using the `shopifyConfigId` provided in the context to get the configuration details.